 So you are thinnking of doing grad school in England?
 That is a fantastic idea.
-Join many thousands (not just from the US) from around the world thinking the same and actually going ahead with it.
+Join the many thousands from the USA and countries around the world that come to the UK for exactly that.

 Below you will fnd some general info as well as some pertinant info on England, your applicaton process, how to get a visa and importantly budgeting and scholarships.

 How do you get started?
 The best way forward is to SEARCH and find a few universities that match your needs.
 Send an info request out to them.
 Sit back and wait for the info to roll in....